 As Captain of the Yeomen of the Guard, Sir Anthony participated in events of 10 June 1540, when he was order to arrest Thomas Cromwell, 1st Earl of Essex and Baron Cromwell of Wimbledon, the Lord Great Chamberlain and Chief Minister to Henry VIII of England, while he was in the council chamber and escorted him to the Tower of London.

 On 20 October 1540, Sir Anthony obtained a grant of the site and possessions of Letheringham Priory, with the rectories of Letheringham, Charsfield, and certain tithes in Asketon.

-On 23 April 1541, at Greenwich, Sir Anthony was elected a Knight of the Garter at a meeting of the Order (the 309th knight in the history of the order) and was installed at St. George’s Chapel on 22 May 1541, along with Sir Edward Seymour, Earl of Hertford (died on 22 January 1552), Sir Henry Howard, Earl of Surrey (died on 19 January 1547), and Sir John Gage (died on 18 April 1556).
+On 23 April 1541, Sir Anthony was elected a Knight of the Garter at a meeting of the Order at Greenwich and was installed at St. George’s Chapel on 22 May 1541 (the 309th knight in the history of the order), along with Sir Edward Seymour, Earl of Hertford (died on 22 January 1552), Sir Henry Howard, Earl of Surrey (died on 19 January 1547), and Sir John Gage (died on 18 April 1556).
 Sir Anthony’s plate is located at South 23 stall at St. George’s Chapel.